EOS-Nation/eospayroll/README.md

 ### TABLE `payee`

-Table containing all info related to the payees
+Contains all info related to the payees

 ### params